deg/re-frame-firebase/README.md

 The user object contains several opaque fields used by the library and firebase, and also several fields that may be useful for your application, including:

-- `display-name`: The user's full name
+- `:display-name` - The user's full name
-- `email`: The user's email address
+- `:email` - The user's email address
-- `photo-url`: The user's photo
+- `:photo-url` - The user's photo
-- `uid`: The user's unique id, used by Firebase.
+- `:uid` - The user's unique id, used by Firebase.
 Helpful for setting up private areas in the db